Will PKV Be Too Expensive When You Retire?

 - Working-age (final year before retirement)Illustrative baseline.
 Includes the 10 % statutory surcharge plus the Krankentagegeld portion.€700

-- After § 149 VAG surcharge ends at 6110 % drop, automatic, regardless of when you actually retire.€630
+- After § 149 VAG surcharge ends (end of calendar year of age-60 completion)Exact 10 % cut, automatic, regardless of when you actually retire.€630

 - At retirement, Krankentagegeld removedWorking-age income protection no longer needed.€570